nikcleju/IT_Course/Lectures/04_DiscreteTransmissionChannels.md

 4. Channels uniform with respect to the output

 * Each column of noise matrix contains the same values, possibly in different order
-* If the input messages are equiprobable, the output messages are also equiprobable
+* If the input symbols are equiprobable, the output symbols are also equiprobable

 * Attention: $$H(X|y_j) \neq same!$$